FRC-1721/1721-RapidReact/docs/developing/developing.rst

 Within this you will see one called local host, you will need to copy that link and put it in a web browser.
 It is recommened that you use this in incognito due to network cache causing issues with not updating.

+.. remember to update png as software is updated ..
 .. image:: resources/WebStation.png
   :width: 600
   :alt: Alternative text